Fast and energy-efficient neuromorphic deep learning with first-spike times

-Many attempts have been made to reconcile spiking neural networks with their abstract counterparts in terms of functionality, e.g., featuring spike-based stochastic inference models \citep{petrovici2013stochastic, neftci2014event, petrovici2016stochastic, neftci2016stochastic, leng2018spiking, kungl2019accelerated, dold2019stochasticity, jordan2019deterministic} and deep models trained on target spike times by shallow learning rules \citep{kheradpisheh2018stdp, illing2019biologically} or using spike-compatible versions of the error backpropagation algorithm \citep{bohte2000spikeprop, zenke2018superspike, huh2018gradient}.
-A particularly elegant way of utilizing the temporal aspect of exact spike times is the \gls{ttfs} coding scheme \citep{thorpe2001spike}.
-Here, a neuron encodes a continuous variable as the time elapsed before its first spike.
+Many attempts have been made to reconcile spiking neural networks with their abstract counterparts in terms of functionality, e.g., featuring spike-based inference models \citep{petrovici2013stochastic, neftci2014event, petrovici2016stochastic, neftci2016stochastic, leng2018spiking, kungl2019accelerated, dold2019stochasticity, jordan2019deterministic,hunsberger2016training} and deep models trained on target spike times by shallow learning rules \citep{kheradpisheh2018stdp, illing2019biologically} or using spike-compatible versions of the error backpropagation algorithm \citep{bohte2000spikeprop, zenke2018superspike, huh2018gradient}.
+Especially for tasks operating on static information, a particularly elegant way of utilizing the temporal aspect of exact spike times is the \gls{ttfs} coding scheme \citep{thorpe2001spike}.
+Here, a neuron encodes its real-valued response to a stimulus as the time elapsed before its first spike in reaction to that stimulus.
 Such single-spike coding enables fast information processing by explicitly encouraging the emission of as few spikes as early as possible, which meets physiological constraints and reaction times observed in humans and animals \citep{thorpe1996speed,thorpe2001spike,johansson2004first,gollisch2008rapid}.
-Apart from biological plausibility, such a coding scheme is a natural fit for neuromorphic systems that offer energy-efficient and fast emulation of spiking neural networks \citep{schemmel2010wafer,akopyan2015truenorth,billaudelle2019versatile,davies2018loihi,mayr2019spinnaker,pei2019towards,moradi2017scalable}.
+Apart from biological plausibility, such a fast and sparse coding scheme is a natural fit for neuromorphic systems that offer energy-efficient and fast emulation of spiking neural networks \citep{schemmel2010wafer,akopyan2015truenorth,billaudelle2019versatile,davies2018loihi,mayr2019spinnaker,pei2019towards,moradi2017scalable}.

 For hierarchical \gls{ttfs} networks, a gradient-descent-based learning rule was proposed in \citep{mostafa2017supervised,kheradpisheh2020s4nn}, using error backpropagation on a continuous function of output spike times.
 However, this approach is limited to a neuron model without leak, which is neither biologically plausible, nor compatible with most analog \gls{vlsi} neuron dynamics~\citep{thakur2018large}.
-We propose a solution for \gls{lif} neurons with \gls{cuba} synapses -- a widely-used dynamical model of spiking neurons with realistic integration behavior \citep{rauch2003neocortical,gerstner2009good,teeter2018generalized}.
+We propose a solution for \gls{lif} neurons with \gls{cuba} synapses --- a widely-used dynamical model of spiking neurons with realistic integration behavior \citep{rauch2003neocortical,gerstner2009good,teeter2018generalized}.
 An early version of this work was presented in \citet{goeltz2019mastersthesis}.